 Feng Shui (pronounced fung shway) means “wind and water”.
 It is an ancient Chinese philosophy that was derived from an understanding of nature and the belief that everything is alive with energy (chi).
-To be successful in all areas of your life, one needed to be in good relationship with the land and on good terms with nature.
+To be successful in all areas of your life, one needs to be in good relationship with the land and on good terms with nature.

 In ancient China, the best (or most auspicious) location for a building was below the damaging winds of the mountains and above the floodplain of the waterways.
 Today, Feng Shui can be best described as the art & science of purposefully arranging the physical environment to gain positive results.
 It is not meant to challenge or replace anyone’s religious values or ideas.
 There is a spiritual component which can be used, but it is not necessary in order to benefit from feng shui.

 Feng Shui has endured the test of time because it has been proven through results.
 Hong Kong, the financial center of Asia, is Feng Shuid.
-Donald Trump, Oprah and many other extremely successful people use Feng Shui.
+Oprah and many other extremely successful people use Feng Shui.

-Feng shui is based on 3 core beliefs:
+Feng Shui is based on 3 core beliefs:

 1. Everything is made up of energy – Everything in this universe is comprised of vibrating molecules – from solid forms such as trees, rocks and humans, to liquids, to the air we breathe.
 This energy can be slow or active.
 A stagnant pond has a different energy (vibration) than white water rapids.
 A cluttered room has a different energy than an empty room.
 The color black emits a different vibration than the color yellow.
 It is how we relate to these different vibrations or energies that determines how we feel in a physical space.